Scholarships administered directly by FSV UK

 These university scholarships for students from developing and transition countries are directly administered by Charles University in Prague.

 The Developement Scholarships are available for any degree programme at the Faculty of Social Sciences.
 They offer students a 50% waiver of school fees for a maximum of two years (Masters programmes) or three years (Bachelor programmes), plus a one-off lump sum payment to cover the basic living costs.

-In the academic year 2016/17 we are able to provide approximately 7 of these scholarships across all of our fee based programmes.
-The application deadline is 30th April 2016.
+For the academic year 2016/17 we were able to provide approximately 7 of these scholarships across all of our fee based programmes.
+The application deadline is 30th April 2017.
 Applications should be sent to the Faculty of Social Sciences, together with an application for study.
 In principle, it is possible for students to hold the scholarship for up to two or three years, but because funding is provided on a year-by-year basis, we can initially only guarantee funding for the first year of studies.

 Find further details about Development Scholarships here.